awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 1. Choose **Create policy**\.

-For the net step, see [Creating an IAM Role to Access Amazon SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.
+For the net step, see [Creating an IAM Role to Access SageMaker and Amazon Comprehend](#postgresql-ml-creating-iam-role)\.

-### Creating an IAM Role to Access Amazon SageMaker and Amazon Comprehend<a name="postgresql-ml-creating-iam-role"></a>
+### Creating an IAM Role to Access SageMaker and Amazon Comprehend<a name="postgresql-ml-creating-iam-role"></a>

 **Note**
  Aurora can create the IAM role for you automatically\.
 You can skip the following information and use the procedure in [Automatically Connecting an Aurora DB Cluster to AWS Services Using the Console](#postgresql-ml-connect-console)\.